2017 Tampa Bay Buccaneers season: Week 4: vs. New York Giants

 Jameis Winston threw for 332 yards and three touchdown passes, but Tampa Bay found themselves trailing by a point late in the fourth quarter to the New York Giants.
-Tampa Bay jumped out to a 13–0 lead in the first quarter, but kicker Nick Folk missed an extra point and later missed two field goal attempts.
+Tampa Bay jumped out to a 13–0 lead in the first quarter, but Nick Folk missed an extra point and later missed two field goal attempts.
 The Giants took a 23–22 lead with 3:16 remaining in regulation after a 2-yard touchdown pass from Eli Manning to Rhett Ellison.
 In the final three minutes, Winston drove the Buccaneers to the Giants' 16-yard line.
 Folk kicked a 34-yard field goal just inside the left upright as time expired, and Tampa Bay won 25–23.